B. Jayaram: First-class Cricket

 Jayaram started his career with the Mysore Civil Service after finishing his college in 1895 working for the state's geological department.
 He was sent to London to study at the Royal School of Mines.
-During his time his in London, he met English cricketer W. G. Grace and made an impression with his cricketing prowess.
+During his time in London, he met English cricketer W. G. Grace and made an impression with his cricketing prowess.
 The press reports from the period compared him to Indian prince Ranjitsinhji.

 Jayaram played for London County Cricket Club and was a regular at the club's nets.
 He made his first-class debut for the club in 1903 playing against Surrey at The Oval.
 He was selected on the back of a 118 run innings that he had for the club, the previous week, in a minor match that was famously watched by Ranjitsinhji.
 Jayaram did not have a memorable debut scoring just 5 and 3 in the two innings.
 The match itself, scheduled by W. G. Grace, was interrupted by adverse weather conditions including snow, owing to an mid-April start.
 London county lost the match by eight wickets.
 In 1904, when the visiting South African team played London County, at the Crystal Palace, he scored 14 and 5, with the team losing by 10 wickets.
 Jayaram played four matches for the county scoring a total of 57 runs at an average of 8.14.

 Jayaram returned to England as a part of the All-Indian cricket team in 1911, where he scored highest for the visitors in a game against Lancashire at Old Trafford.
 He scored 23 and 36, while the team was dismissed for 85 and 94, losing the test by 9 wickets.
 The visiting team went on to play against Surrey and Yorkshire, losing both matches.
 Jayaram scored 57 at The Oval and followed it with a 53 at the Hull cricket ground.
 During the same tour he scored 11 and 22 in the game against Warwickshire at Birmingham, while the team lost by 10 wickets.
 He had a successful run during the team's matches in Scotland and Ireland, where he scored 30 and 81 against Scottish Universities at Perth, 78 against Woodbrook Cricket Club at Bray, and 57 against Ulster at Belfast.
 However, these matches were not granted first-class status.
 At the end of the tour his first-class record had him scoring 283 runs at an average of 17.68, and non first-class games he had scored 324 at an average of 27 runs per innings.

 His first-class career ended with a total of 340 runs scored at an average of 14.78.